Good news, summer road trippers.

 To help get to the bottom of it all, we created this gas-saving, myth-busting quiz.
 Find out if you’re doing it right, or if there are other things you could do to save as much as possible on gas.

-Even though we know that gas prices overall will rise in 2017, we also know that they’ll continue to go up and down from day to day as gas prices inexplicably (or complexly explicably) do.
+Even though we know that gas prices overall will fall in 2019, we also know that they’ll continue to go up and down from day to day as gas prices inexplicably (or complexly explicably) do.

 But what if you could predict which days they’ll go up and which days they’ll go down?
 Imagine how much could you save.